EdwardYe2024/EdwardYe2024.github.io/_posts/2019-09-15-How to explain Principal Component Analysis in an easy-to-understand way.md

 PCA is a dimensionality reduction method that has a strict mathematical foundation and has been widely adopted.
 Below I will not directly describe the PCA, but by gradually analyzing the problem, let us re-invent the PCA together.

-## 3. Vector representation and base transformation
+## 3. Vector representation and basis transformation

 Since the data we are facing is abstracted into a set of vectors, it is necessary to study the mathematical properties of some vectors.
 These mathematical properties will be the theoretical basis for the subsequent export of PCA.